kai-st/comm2216-docs-project/docs/blocks.md

 17. *Optional:* **Select** multiple items, and **Click** [Horizontal] or [Vertical] in the Distribute section to arrange the items with equal spacing between them.

 ![Distributing items](./assets/distribute.gif "Distributing items")

+When you are satisfied with all your class blocks, it is time to [add connectors to specify their relationships](connectors).